Perinatal Mental Health Speaker Series:

-This informative presentation by Dr. Hyeouk Chris Hahm will explore depression and suicide related behaviors amount Asian American young women.
-Dr. Hahm will outline the risk factors, share the theoretical underpinning of these issues, and highlight evidence-based interventions to treat mental health problems among Asian American women.
+This informative presentation by Dr. Hyeouk Chris Hahm explores depression and suicide related behaviors amount Asian American young women.
+Dr. Hahm outlines the risk factors, share the theoretical underpinning of these issues, and highlight evidence-based interventions to treat mental health problems among Asian American women.

 Perinatal Mental Health & Trauma in the Latinx Community

 A professional education session by Adriana Alejandre, LMFT focused on trauma-informed care from a mental health perspective when working with birthing people within the Latinx community.
 In this hour session, we discuss the impact on perinatal mental health as it relates to culture, barriers, and history of the medical model that validates fear by the community.
 Also, we talk about strategies and tools, along with a Q&A.